ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Introduction

 The Entity Attestation Token (EAT) format enables attesters to create EATs, which are attested claims sets that describe characteristics of an entity, i.e., a device, a software environment, a hardware environment or combination.
+EATs can be used to represent evidence and attestation results.
 A relying party may use an EAT when determining the trustworthiness of the corresponding entity, and may choose to trust, not trust or partially trust the entity.
+A verifier may create an EAT to convey attestation results.

 The EAT format defines the encoding of claims sets in both CBOR {{RFC8949}} and JSON {{RFC8259}} and defines EATs as extensions to the CBOR Web Token (CWT) {{RFC8392}} and JSON Web Token (JWT) {{RFC7519}} specifications.
-Data structures are defined using the Concise Data Description Language (CDDL) {{RFC8610}}.
+Data structures are defined using the Concise Data Description Language (CDDL) {{RFC8610}} {{RFC9165}}.
 Authenticity and integrity protection MUST be provided and privacy (encryption) MAY additionally be provided for EATs.
 The CBOR Object Signing and Encryption (COSE) {{RFC9052}} and JSON Object Signing and Encryption (JOSE) {{RFC7515}} {{RFC7516}} SHOULD be used to provide these security services.
+Terminology and operational models defined in [RATS.architecture] are used throughout.

-The key material used to sign and encrypt SHOULD be created and provisioned exclusively for the purpose of attestation, as it is the use of this key material that make the claims set "attested".
+The key material used to sign and encrypt SHOULD be created and provisioned exclusively for the purpose of attestation, as it is the use of this key material that makes the claims set "attested".
 [RATS.architecture] provides additional information related to provisioning key material used to sign and verify EATs.

 An EAT is an object that asserts the validity of a set of attested claims.
 This is different than protocols that authenticate and identify servers and services or protocols that authenticate and identify persons.
 The notion of attestation is large, ranging over a broad variety of use cases and security levels.
 Here are a few examples of claims that may appear in an EAT: